-"You".
-Why are we not saying "you" then?
+Professor: You.
+Why are we not saying you then?

-Automatically implies.
+Student: Automatically implied.

-Imply, right?
+Professor: Implied.
 We understand that it is automatically implied.
-In all the languages of the world, when it comes to imperative sentences like these "go home", we do not need the subject overtly present.
-In other words, we do not need the physical presence of the word which becomes a subject.
+In all the languages of the world, when it comes to imperative sentences like these, go home, we do not need the subject overtly present.
+In other words, we do not need the physical presence of the word which becomes the subject.
 Can anybody guess or does anyone know why?
 This guess is not a big guess, you can still say.

-Body language.
+Student: Body language.